-Last week I showed you how to clean your oven with a mix of baking soda and vinegar.
-This week we’re going to tackle those oven racks and rid them of any grime before putting them back in your newly cleaned oven.
-It’s easy to do, and a project you can take on right alongside your oven cleaning!
+I've already shown you how to clean your oven with a mix of baking soda and vinegar.
+And now, we're going to tackle those oven racks and rid them of any grime so that they don't mar your newly cleaned oven.
+It's easy to do, and a project you can take on right alongside your oven cleaning!

 If you have a bathtub and dishwasher detergent, you are set.
-The hardest part about this process is the inactive time, but it’s worth it.
-The soaking of the racks aids in softening up the accumulated gunk, making it easier to wipe and gently scrub off.
-I barely had to use any force, and my racks were cleaner than they have been in years.
+The hardest part about this process is the inactive time, but it's worth it: The soaking of the racks aids in softening up the accumulated gunk, making it easier to wipe and gently scrub off.
+I barely had to use any force, and my racks are now cleaner than they have been in years.

-I find it hard to remember to scrub down my oven racks, not because they are ignored, but because they are in constant use.
-It made me a little bit nervous to set aside an entire twelve hours where my oven was going to be out of commission.
-I took a deep breath, remembered I owned a crock pot (hello, quick and easy dinner), and got to work.
+I usually find it hard to scrub my oven racks — not because I'd prefer to ignore them, but because they are in constant use.
+It made me a little bit nervous to set aside an entire 12 hours where my oven was going to be out of commission.
+I took a deep breath, remembered I owned a slow cooker (hello, quick and easy dinner!), and got to work.

 So, let's draw these oven racks a nice, long bubble bath and make them shiny again!